diennea/bookkeeper-visual-manager/README.md

 ### Requirements

-In order to run BookKeeper Visual Manager you just need a Linux Machine and Java 8 runtime.
+In order to run BookKeeper Visual Manager you just need a Unix Machine and Java 8 runtime.

-In order to develop BookKeeper Visual Maanger you need Maven 3.6.x and Yarn.
+In order to develop BookKeeper Visual Manager you need Maven 3.6.x and Yarn.

 ### Using the provided release packages